iitb-research-code/doctr/README.md

 3) In doctr/utils/fonts.py added support for RAQM layout engine (needed for tamil)

 4) In doctr/datasets/generator/base.py modified synthesize_text_img function to use RAQM layout engine and made the images centered with padding provided as pixels.
+Added support for random word synthesis and sequential synthesis.

     The old one provided inconistent placing of text - It was not intensional - It was random inconsistency due to font property - Some fonts where always overflowing the image boundaries more than 80%, some fonts where always perfectly fit

     Rather than having the random offest due to font's property it would be better to have a centered image for every font and then randomly offset it (yet to be implemented) so that he offset doesnt overfit to font style.

+5) Recent pull changed the AbstractDataset Class definition.
+So modified the code in required places.

 ## Training Details